 On page 137 of the Guru Granth Sahib ji is where we find this Bani.
-According to Professor Sahib Singh, the compilation called “Var Majh Ki Tatha Salok Mahala 1, a compiliation of pauris and aloks were revealed through Guru Nanak Sahib.
-Though the 27 pauris and saloks were revealed separately, Guru Angad Sahib put them together when he compiled the Adi Granth.
-Of course I did not know that when I first heard it during the kirtan.
-I had heard the first pauri at the kirtan and had related it to human development and didn’t think of looking into it much until I had to write this article.
+According to Professor Sahib Singh, the compilation called ਵਾਰ ਮਾਝ ਕੀ ਤਥਾ ਸਲੋਕ ਮਹਲਾ ੧ (Var Majh Ki Tatha Salok Mahala 1), a compilation of pauris and saloks were revealed through Guru Nanak Sahib.
+Though the 27 pauris and saloks were revealed separately, Guru Arjan Sahib put them together when he compiled the Adi Granth.
+Of course, I did not know that when I first heard it during the kirtan.
+I had heard the first pauri at the kirtan and had related it to human development, and I didn’t think of looking into it much until I had to write this article.

 Guru Nanak Sahib discusses ten different phases of life in this pauri.
-In the first phase the child lovingly gets attached to the mother’s bosom for milk.
-In the second period the child comes to connect with the mother and father.
-In the third he or she comes to recognize the siblings.
-In the fourth phase because of a new found love of games the child becomes exploratory.
-In the fifth stage of life the individual is consumed by the need for food and sustenance.
-As the individual matures he or she develops lust in the sixth phase.
-Then in the seventh chapter of life he or she focuses on collecting material things to create a peaceful and honorable living environment.
-On the eighth leg of life anger wells up which takes a toll on the body.
-The hair turns gray and the body is weakened in the ninth segment until finally in the tenth one, it passes on and is burnt.
+In the first phase, the child lovingly gets attached to the mother’s bosom for milk.
+In the second period, the child connects with the mother and father.
+In the third, they come to recognize the siblings.
+The child becomes exploratory in the fourth phase because of a newfound love of games.
+In the fifth stage of life, the individual is consumed by the need for food and sustenance.
+As the individual matures, they develop lust in the sixth phase.
+Then in the seventh chapter of life, they focus on collecting material things to create a peaceful and honorable living environment.
+Anger wells up on the eighth leg of life, which takes a toll on the body.
+The hair turns gray, and the body is weakened in the ninth segment until finally, in the tenth, one passes on and is burnt.